dwyl/flutter-navigation-menu-demo/README.md

 It's not fair to leave them out!
 So let's add a way for users to toggle between languages.

+> The official `Flutter` docs
+> have a page explaining how internationalization works
+> on `Flutter` apps.
+> Although necessary, it's an interesting read
+> and will surely give you context to what we're about to implement!
+>
+> Visit https://docs.flutter.dev/accessibility-and-localization/internationalization for more information.

 To keep things simple,
 we'll allow users to toggle between
 **Portuguese** and **English**.